List of university a cappella groups in the United Kingdom: The Accidentals

+They came third at the ICCA UK semifinal in 2015, second at the ICCA Edinburgh quarterfinal in 2027, and third at the ICCA Edinburgh quarterfinal in 2018.

 The Hummingbirds

-The Hummingbirds is an all-female A cappella group.
-They have competed in the Voice Festival UK since its inception in 2008.
-The group won the "Outstanding Choreography" award during the Scottish A Cappella Championship in 2015.
-The Hummingbirds made their debut at the Edinburgh Fringe Festival in 2016.
+The Hummingbirds made their debut in the ICCA in 2025, where they placed second in their quarterfinal behind another St Andrews a cappella group, The Other Guys, at the Church Hill Theatre in Edinburgh.

 St Andrews Madrigal Group

-Formed in 1946 by student Evelyn Webb.
-The auditioned choir of sixteen sings madrigals as well as contemporary 'choral' A Capella by the likes of Eric Whitacre, Paul Mealor etc. In addition the group has for many decades sung choral arrangements of popular music, long before this style underwent something of a renaissance in the mid to late 1990s.
+The St Andrews Madrigal Group was formed in 1946.
+The auditioned choir of sixteen sings madrigals as well as contemporary 'choral' a capella by the likes of Eric Whitacre, Paul Mealor etc. In addition the group has for many decades sung choral arrangements of popular music, long before this style underwent something of a renaissance in the mid to late 1990s.

-The Vocal Bandits

-The Vocal Bandits are St Andrews' only non-auditioned A cappella group made up of both males and females.